 The remaining structures of knee anatomy include tendons and muscles.
 The patellar tendon stretches from the shinbone to the patella, and the quadriceps tendon stretches from the front of the thigh to the patella.
 Both tendons attach important muscles to the bones of the knee joint.

 The anatomy of the knee is complex and contains a number of structures and soft tissues that can sustain injury and cause knee pain.
 Common knee injuries include:

 - Knee fractures

 - Knee ligament injuries or tears

 Many knee injuries can be treated with a non-surgical approach, but some will require surgery to alleviate knee pain and improve function.

-For additional resources on knee anatomy, or for more information on causes of knee pain, please contact the Van Nuys, Thousand Oaks and Los Angeles, California office of Dr. Mark Getelman, fellowship trained knee specialist.
+For additional resources on knee anatomy, or for more information on causes of knee pain, please contact the Van Nuys and Westlake Village, California office of Dr. Mark Getelman, fellowship trained knee specialist.